mido/mido/docs/meta_event_types.rst

 text            string          ''
 ==============  ==============  ========

 Stores the lyrics of a song.
-Typically one syllable per Meta Message.
+Typically one syllable per Meta Event.

 marker (0x06)